robmkennedy/quiet-library/public/about.md

 #### Technical Considerations

-- Client-side routing is required for a simple page app.
-React router is one of the most convenient and popular.
-It also accommodates parameters in routes which allows us to route to a page to edit a single movie (based on the unique id).
 - We configure the routes in a utility file.
 The route data is maintained in a map, that is referenced by enum keys.
 This allows us to avoid using the same route path string in multiple locations in the code.
-- State management could be handled using a built-in React Context.
-However, we will be storing reviews, search results, and viewing history in the data model.
-Updating these with a single reducer may cause unnecessary rendering.
-React redux will ensure only the required sections are re-rendered.
-Also, the latest version of react redux uses the concept of slices which greatly reduces the amount of boilerplate code to write.
 - Bootstrap is an excellent library for responsiveness.
 Therefore we will use the React-bootstrap library, which is built specifically for react.
 It also provides useful navbar and form components.
 - After searching for a movie, the response contains an IMDb ID.
 This ID is unique and we will use this when for referencing movies / reviews.
 - The original idea was to group components into common, controls, pages etc. - based on their type.
 But as the project progressed, it was more useful to group them by their features.